TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 **A note on language**: TOP follows American English and American style punctuation.
 When adding content to the curriculum, be sure to follow this practice for consistency across lessons.

+**Formatters**: Like most projects, TOP follows a standardized markup to ensure consistency of style among contributors.
+If you use a formatter, you must configure it according to the TOP style or disable it.
+You should take these steps whenever you contribute to any project.

 ## Table of Contents

 1. [Lesson layout](#lesson-layout)